Antonomasia3rd/stuff/README.md

 (i don't have any blogs alr (⁠๑⁠•⁠﹏⁠•⁠))

-## take a look on "tech diary"
+## don't take a look on "tech diary"

-(if you want ^^)
+i discontinued that in favor of One UI 5.1

-i post about what things that i back up + my debloat list on my phone!
+i posted about what things that i back up + my debloat list on my phone!

 ## what the "college" folder doing?